Last updated on February 20, 2025

 2022 had D&D: Battle for Baldur’s Gate, Jumpstart 2022, Dominaria Remastered, and a slew of Commander precons that all included significant reprints.
 The “bonus sheets” from The Brothers’ War and March of the Machine also caused huge price drops for reprints.
 If you know a set full of reprints is coming out soon, it’s a good idea to wait and see what those reprints are before making any purchases.

 Take Kenrith, the Returned King, for example.
-You can get a Multiverse Legends version of this card for $4 right now, whereas it was pushing $10 before the reprint.
-Lyra Dawnbringer is another great example.
-It was between $10-15 a year ago, but after two reprintings you can grab a copy for under $3.
+The Multiverse Legends version of this card sold for around $4 after release, whereas it was pushing $10 before the reprint.
+Lyra Dawnbringer was another great example.
+It was between $10-15 in 2021, but dropped to roughly $3 a pop after two reprints in 2022.

 Wait Until Standard Rotation